luketurner/tag-utility/README.md

 tag -d ~/home.tag.sqlite info
 ```

+(Note -- any `tag` command will automatically create a database.
+In this case we're running `tag info` because it has no other side-effects once the database is created.)

 Once we've created a database, `tag` will default to using that database when running in that directory or any subdirectory.

-Now, run `tag --help` to see what other commands ara available.
-You can pass `--help` to a subcommand (e.g. `tag info --help`) to view detailed help for that subcommand.
+Now, run `tag --help` to see what other commands are available.
+You can also pass `--help` to a subcommand (e.g. `tag info --help`) to view detailed help for that subcommand.

 # CLI Usage